 Heavy, thick, cast push and pull plates, or plates with varying edge details, in bronze or brass materials, can give your door hardware a timeless look.
 The cost effect of this upgrade is minimal, and the result is products that exude material quality and long-living craftsmanship.
 When you couple these products with warm finishes like US15 satin nickel, or a living finish like US10B oil rubbed dark bronze, you are adding details to your project that will develop and burnish over their lifespan.
 This look is uncommon in the more-spartan, modern brushed-stainless pieces used in most construction today.

 Modern Door Construction

 We recently wrote specifications and supplied products for the newly renovated Wgettha Building, located at the Wgema Campus of Forest County Potawatomi Community.
 Formerly the Concordia College campus, this building is on West State Street in Milwaukee, WI.
-The renovation challenge was how to match the interior door hardware with the historical wood doors – more pictures in this link!
+The renovation challenge was how to match the interior door hardware with the historical wood doors.

 With careful selection, your historical facility can combine yesterday’s look with security and a long service life.
 Contact a Building Products Consultant, today, for more product recommendations or a free site evaluation!